zchr/workshop2/README.md

 🚀 Let's work on a modal.
 If you notice now, when you click on the modal button nothing happens.
 Let's fix that!

-First, style the modal button however you'd like.
-Use what you learned above!
+First, make sure you've replaced Button 3 with the anchor tag above.

-Now let's set the target for the button.
-Add the ID of the modal to the href of the download-button, so it reads ```#getStartedModal```
+Now let's set the target for the anchor.
+Add the ID of the modal to the href of the modal anchor, so it reads ```#getStartedModal```

 Once that's done, we can start actually constructing the modal.
 Surround ```<h4>``` and ```<p>``` with a new div with the class name ```'modal-content'``` - this will tell Materialize where the content of the modal lives